 Q: How do I log into My Applications?

-A: My Applications can be access here.
+A: My Applications can be accessed from our candidate log in page.
 Your username and password will then need to be entered, so have these ready before you start.

 Q: I’ve forgotten my username and/or password, how do I obtain these?